 Greed is perhaps more basic.
 When it is responsible for a loss it is a loss of already realized profits

-From an objective standpoint you would think that when a reasonable profit has been developed in a position there would be a great deal of satisfaction in taking of that profit.
+From an objective standpoint, you would think that when a reasonable profit has been developed in a position there would be a great deal of satisfaction in taking of that profit.
 Unfortunately, it doesn’t always work that way.
-Let’s analysis the situation
+Let’s analyze the situation

-- After market given a certain level of profit there is a tendency to want more (greed) instead of being satisfied.
+- After the market was given a certain level of profit, there is a tendency to want more (greed) instead of being satisfied.

-- The desire to have more profit causes the situation to be analysed from that standpoint (greed) and not from the standpoint of things as they really are.
-At that point greed has taken control and the profit already gained is put in jeopardy
+- The desire to have more profit causes the situation to be analyzed from that standpoint (greed) and not from the standpoint of things as they really are.
+At that point, greed has taken control and the profit already gained is put in jeopardy

 Here’s an example for Risk Management in Trading: